Azure-Samples/active-directory-dotnet-native-aspnetcore-v2/3.-Web-api-call-Microsoft-graph-for-personal-accounts/README-incremental.md

 cd "2.
 Web API now calls Microsoft Graph"
 ```

-### Step 2: Update the Registration for the sample with your Azure Active Directory tenant
+### Step 2: Update the Registration for the sample with your Microsoft Entra tenant

 There are two projects in this sample.
 But because we would be using a close knit topology, where both apps will share the same app id.
-To achieve that the following steps are needed to bundle together into one app registration in your Azure AD tenant.
+To achieve that the following steps are needed to bundle together into one app registration in your Microsoft Entra tenant.
 To do this follow the steps below:

 #### Update Registration for the service app (TodoListService)